DevliegereM/JamfDash/README.md

 ![Security Posture](Images/JamfProSecurity.png)

 **Fleet & Config**
-Browse all configuration objects in one place:
+Browse all configuration objects in one place, with inline detail sheets:

-- Policies, Smart Computer Groups, Categories, Scripts, Packages, Configuration Profiles
-- Each section is a sortable table with name and relevant metadata
+- **Policies** — grouped by category (fetched from Jamf Pro).
+Click any policy to see its full scope: included computer groups, computers, departments, buildings, and exclusions.
+- **Smart Computer Groups** — click any group to see its membership criteria (name, search type, value, and AND/OR logic).
+- **Scripts** — grouped by category.
+- **Packages** — full package inventory.
+- **Configuration Profiles** — grouped by category.
+Click any profile to see its scope.

 **Devices**
 Three-tab Mac inventory view: